Background Image

 What Is UHC Florida?

-Does United Healthcare Cover Rehab Treatment in Florida?
+Does UHC Cover Addiction Rehab Treatment in Florida?

 Substance use disorder (SUD) involving these substances can be treated at almost all rehab centers, and you deserve a life free of misusing substances.
 You’ll have the opportunity to be happier, healthier, and more productive, and the sooner you get treatment the sooner that new life begins.

 The specific rehab program that’s best for you will depend on a variety of factors, including what substances you use, how long you’ve been using them, and what your home environment and support system are like.
 Your doctor will help you decide what’s medically necessary for your situation.
-Some examples of rehab programs include:7, 8
+Some examples of rehab programs and services include:7,8

 • Medical detox: This program allows the substances you’ve been using to leave your body while a team of doctors and professionals monitors your health.
 The doctors will also help manage your withdrawal symptoms.
 This process allows you to safely move forward with inpatient or outpatient programming.